AbdoAwwad93/QuizRoom-BackEnd/README.md

          }
        ]
      }
-     ```
 ---
 ### Student Endpoints

 1. **List All Quizzes for Student**
    - **GET** `/api/student/quizzes/`
-   - Returns all quizzes for all courses the student is enrolled in.
+   - Description: Retrieve all quizzes for all courses the authenticated student is enrolled in.
    - Response:
      ```json
      [